 I spent the first week or so in New York overwhelmed and afraid.
 I held on to arbitrary signs of not being from there, like using only Wi-Fi—running into random subway stations every time I had to send a message—while Philip had the foresight to buy a SIM card.
 He was properly trying the place on as a prospective future home; I was “just visiting.”
 But the luxury of the month gave my feelings time to turn.
 A month was long enough to understand the difference between a place that makes you complacent and one that makes you feel contextualized, a backdrop that issues you a challenge and clarifies the stuff you’re made of.
 A couple of weeks in, when I stopped getting lost on the subway and had met some more writers and slowed down enough to feel the rustle and whir of ambition around me, I suddenly felt like a string of DNA somebody had sequenced.

 When I got back to Toronto, I understood in a new, tactile way that I might one day leave it.
 Toronto’s energy flows endlessly toward the impulse to win, to never stop working until you hit your head on the visible ceiling.
 Then you work some more.
 New York has that vibe too, maybe even more so, but I feel like everyone’s more self-aware about it.
 And, more importantly, there’s no ceiling.
-You can try to dominate the world and touch the clouds, as foolish as it would be.
+You can try to dominate the world and touch the clouds, but the world is so vast it would obviously be foolish to try.

 Toronto does not have this reality check; if it did, we would all live better and more balanced lives.
 The things I’d worried about—being too soft for New York, not being quite enough for it—were true.
 But, in practice, that inevitability now felt freeing.
 I guess I got tired of repressing my sense of possibility.